ClickWiki/clickwiki.github.io/site/about.md

 This Wiki is purely community ran and relies on your contributions to reach its full potential.
 That said, members of the Clickteam have contributed and promoted our Wiki!
 You may have read about us in [Fused](/fused).

-###### **I'm unable to contribute the time.
-How else can I support you?**
-That's perfectly understandable.
-You can show your appreciation and support by following us on social media, bookmarking and linking to us when a fellow clicker can find their answer here.

-###### **Can I leave a donation?**
-While we previously had the option for donations, thanks to the advancement in "serverless" technology, there are no more running costs.
-We are proudly hosted by [GitHub Pages](https://pages.github.com/).

-For previous donation reports, see the [donation page](/donate/).

 ###### **How can I get started contributing?**

 Take a look at our [contribute](/contribute/) page if you're new.